Once you have a list of topics for which you need preparation, you may face two challenges.

 Courses follow a model of 100-level for introductory material, 200-level for application of the concepts, 300-level for advanced concepts, and 400-level for solution architecture.
 Those with more exposure to Drupal 8 concepts, or with demonstrated site building experience with Drupal 7, may skip the D8 100-level courses.

-We also include a list of online resources and documentation for each learning domain in the We also list of online resources and documentation for each learning domain in the Study Guide Section.
+We also include a list of online resources and documentation for each learning domain in the We also list of online resources and documentation for each learning domain in the Study Guide Section of this document.

 The second challenge of finding sufficient practical case studies covering the topics is likely to be more daunting.
 Here are a few ideas and suggestions for finding case studies for your preparation: